sukiwp/columns-alignment-fix-for-elementor/readme.txt

 == Description ==

+= How Elementor's "Columns Gap" Originally Works =

 The `Columns Gap` feature on Elementor's `Section` and `Inner Section` will leave paddings on the sides.
 This behavior makes difficult for users who want to have consistent content wrapper alignment.
 By default, you need to manually adjust padding on each column to get the results you want and it is hideous!

+= What This Plugin Offers =

-Using this plugin, now you can freely use the `Columns Gap` feature without worrying about the inconsistent columns alignment with the rest of your content.
-This plugin will add an option to automatically "fix" that native behavior and make your columns aligned correctly with your content.
+Using this plugin, you can freely use the `Columns Gap` feature without worrying about the inconsistent columns alignment with the rest of your content.
+This plugin will add an option to automatically "fix" the Elementor's default behavior and make your columns aligned correctly with your content.
 No more adjusting padding on each column!

-== Frequently Asked Questions ==

-= What's wrong about the default Elementor's columns alignment? =

-A clear explanation could be found here: [Elementor Issue #452](https://github.com/pojome/elementor/issues/452#issuecomment-369609547)

-= How to enable the fix? =

 The plugin will add a new option to `Section` or `Columns` widget settings panel on your Elementor editor page.
 You can find the option called `Enable Columns Alignment Fix` on the `Layout` tab.

-= How does the fix work? =

-Once enabled on a section, it will remove the default "weird" columns gap on the left and right side of the section.
+Once enabled, it will remove the default "weird" columns gap on the left and right side of the section.
 This fix is done by CSS, so no content would lose.

+== Frequently Asked Questions ==

 = Will activating this plugin break my content I made before? =